-Navigating the 682 and 817 Overlay: What You Need to Know
+682 and 817 Overlay: What You Need to Know

 Living or doing business within the 682 area code means you will likely encounter both 817 and 682 prefixes.
 The key takeaway for users is that all calls within the 682/817 overlay region, regardless of whether the originating or terminating number uses 817 or 682, are considered local calls.
-This means you do not need to dial ‘1’ followed by the area code for local calls, as you would for long-distance calls.
+This means you don’t need to dial ‘1’ followed by the area code for local calls, as you would for long-distance calls.
 You will continue to dial the seven-digit local number.

 Pros and Cons of Overlay Area Codes